inmindos/thinking-flaws/Appeal to probability fallacy.md

     "cbias-math-simplification"
   ]
 source: "https://en.wikipedia.org/wiki/Appeal_to_probability"
+excerpt: "Belief that if it's possible, then it's probable."
 ---

 Belief that if it's possible, then it's probable.
 Eg. If I don't bring my umbrella, it will rain for sure.